×

 When we asked people living in Costa Rica what life is like and how people spend their time, they said:

 "Family is everything as with all Latin American cultures.
 Ticos make very good friends and once you are introduced into their families you become part of it.
-They will go out of their way to help you in every way possible," wrote a member in San Jose.
+They will go out of their way to help you in every way possible," said one expat in San Jose.

 View More Answers